libembeddedhal/libxbitset/CONTRIBUTE.md

 ### Install conan

-At the root of the repository
+At the root of the repository run:

 ```
 conan install .